-In a nutshell, we obtained substantial degree of short-run price rigidities and quite heterogeneous price adjustment dynamics.
-To show these findings more clearly, we estimate and report nonparametric kernel distribution of the initial responses from our 49 VAR models in Figure 7.
-Note that, given a 1% exchange rate shock, 0 initial response implies complete price rigidity (no adjustment), whereas -1 implies a full adjustment.
-As is shown in the figure, most initial responses occur between -1 and 0 which show incomplete price adjustments.
+Note that, given a 1% exchange rate shock, 0% initial response implies complete price rigidity (no adjustment), whereas -1% response implies a thorough adjustment to the shock.
+As shown in the figure, most initial responses occur between -1% and 0%, which exhibit an incomplete price adjustment in the short-run.
 Also, a wide dispersion of the distribution implies heterogeneous initial price adjustment dynamics.

-3.2 Dynamic Elasticity Analysis
+3.3 Dynamic Elasticity Analysis

+Table 3 reports estimates for the dynamic elasticity in the long-run, $\eta_e^p(\infty)$ along with the 95% confidence band obtained from 2,000 nonparametric bootstrap replications.
+We also report the nonparametric kernel density estimate for $\eta_e^p(\infty)$ in Figure 9.

+Note that the estimated kernel density overall resembles the normal distribution centered around its mean (-0.98) or median (-1.02).
+Also, skewness (-0.05) and kurtosis (2.66) are similar as those of the normal distribution.
+Since $\eta_e^p(\infty) = -1$ means that dollar price changes completely absorb the exchange rate effect on the local prices in the long-run.
+Put it differently, the LOP holds on average in the long-run.

+&lt;sup>11We employ the Epanechnikov kernel and Gaussian kernel, which yield similar results.
+We choose the optimal h by conventional Silverman's rule of thumb.

-Estimates for the dynamic elasticity in the long-run, $\eta_e^p(\infty)$ , are reported in Table 3, along with 95% confidence bands obtained from 2,000 nonparametric bootstraps.
-We also report the nonparametric kernel density estimates in Figure 8.
-The distribution overall resembles the normal distribution centered around -1.
-Mean (-0.98) and median (-1.02) estimates are very close to -1, while skewness (-0.05) and kurtosis (2.66) are similar as those of the normal distribution.
-We also employed the t-test with the null hypothesis $H_0: \eta_e^p(\infty) = -1$ .
-The t-statistic was 0.293, that is, the test fails to reject the null at any conventional confidence levels.
+In order to statistically evaluate the LOP hypothesis, we implement the t-test with the null hypothesis $H_0: \eta_e^p(\infty) = -1$ .
+The t-statistic was 0.293, that is, the test fails to reject the null (LOP) at any conventional confidence levels.

 Among the food category commodities, we obtained highly significant dynamic elasticity estimates for all cereal prices with an exception of wheat.
 Especially, we observe an overcorrection for the prices of barley, ground nut, and rice in the long-run, which implies that these prices would exhibit highly volatile movements when the exchange rate shock occurs.
-That is, countries that have high dependence on these grain products, probably developing countries, will face greater fluctuations in domestic prices when exchange rate shocks occur.
-Maize, soybean meal, and soybean prices seem to (just) correct in the long-run, implying stable domestic prices.
-Dynamic elasticity estimate of wheat shows an under-correction, which is insignificant.
+That is, countries that have high dependence on these grain products, probably underdeveloped or developing countries, will face greater fluctuations in domestic prices when exchange rate shocks occur.
+Maize, soybean meal, and soybean prices seem to (just) correct in the long-run, implying stable domestic prices in local currencies.
+The dynamic elasticity estimate of wheat price shows an under-adjustment, which is insignificant.

-Most other food category prices and beverage prices show small and insignificant elasticity estimates with a couple of exceptions.
-On the contrary, majority agricultural raw materials, metals, and fuel category prices exhibit highly significant dynamic elasticity estimates, which implies an active adjustment of the commodity price in response to the exchange rate shock.
-For example, oil prices show a just-correction from the short- to the long-run, which implies that exchange rate shock cause virtually no change in the domestic price in the rest of the world.
+Most other food category prices and beverage prices have small and insignificant elasticity estimates with a couple of exceptions.
+On the contrary, majority agricultural raw materials, metals, and fuel category prices exhibit highly significant dynamic elasticity estimates, which implies an active adjustment of the commodity price via commodity arbitrages.
+For example, oil prices show a just-correction from the short- to the long-run, which implies that exchange rate shocks result in virtually no changes in the domestic price in the rest of the world.

-Table 3 and Figure 8 around here
+Table 3 around here

 Lastly, we report our proposed measures of price stickiness in (6).
-Note that when $\omega_e^p$ is different from zero (negative in this exercise) or $\varpi_e^p$ is smaller than one, the adjustment occurs more actively in the long-run rather than in the short-run, which may give useful information about price-stickiness in the short-run.
-Results are reported in Tables 4 and 5 as well as in Figure 9.
+Note that when $\omega_e^p$ is different from zero (negative in this exercise) or when $\varpi_e^p$ is smaller than one, price adjustments are greater in the long-run than in the short-run, which may give useful information about price-stickiness in the short-run.
+Results are reported in Tables 4 and 5 as well as in Figure 10.